Dry Eyes and Contact Lenses

 To help alleviate the symptoms of dry eye syndrome, certain self-care tips at home may help.
 A humidifier puts more moisture into the air.
 With more moisture in the air, tears evaporate more slowly, keeping the eyes more comfortable.
 Both furnaces in the winter and air conditioning in the summer decrease the humidity in the air.
 Excessive air movement dries out the eyes.
 Avoid having excessive air movement by decreasing the speed of ceiling fans and/or oscillating fans.
 Large amounts of dust or other particulate matter in the air may worsen the symptoms of dry eye.
 In those situations, an air filter may be helpful.

 Warm compresses and eyelid scrubs/massage with baby shampoo help by providing a thicker, more stable lipid layer.
 This is especially helpful if a person has meibomian gland dysfunction, rosacea, or blepharitis.
-The heat (careful, warm compresses should not be too hot; the compress should not be uncomfortable if placed on your wrist) warms up the oil in the oil glands, making it flow more easily; the massaging action helps get the oil out of the glands.
+The heat (careful, warm compresses should not be too hot; the compress should be comfortable if placed on your wrist) warms up the oil in the oil glands, making it flow more easily; the mild massaging action helps get the oil out of the glands.
 The cleansing action decreases the number of bacteria that break down the oil.

 If the eyes are dry mainly while reading or watching TV, taking frequent breaks to allow the eyes to rest and become moist and comfortable again is helpful.
 Closing the eyes for 10 seconds every five to 10 minutes will increase comfort, as will blinking more frequently.